 The north-west side of the fortress was the site of an adventurous building project.
 Houses were built from the very bottom right to the very top.
-The resulting scene is absolutely gripping.
+The resulting scene is thrilling.

-The abbey moves a second time (1639/1788).
-The focal point shifted away from the Old Town, as demonstrated by the fact that the abbey moved out in the 17th century.
+The Abbey moves a second time (1639/1788).
+The focal point shifted away from the Old Town, as demonstrated by the fact that the Abbey moved out in the 17th century.

-The cramped rooms with their eccentric floor plan were not in tune with the exuberant triumphalism of the Counter-reformation, despite attempts at re-decoration.
+The cramped rooms with their eccentric floor plan were not in tune with the exuberant triumphalism of the Counter-Reformation, despite attempts at re-decoration.

-In 1639, on the south side of the town, opposite the town tower, the abbey began digging the foundations for a new church dedicated to the Madonna delle Grazie.
-The new church was to be the place of reverence of an old picture of this name from the borghetto.
+In 1639, on the south side of the town, opposite the town tower, the Abbey began digging the foundations for a new church dedicated to the Madonna delle Grazie.
+The new church was to be the place of reverence for an old picture of this name from the borghetto.

-The new building, Chiesa del Fosso (1740/1788, by Michele Jacopo Ciocchi) was to become the largest interior space in the town.
+The new Chiesa del Fosso was to become the largest interior space in the town.